Souhan: Awful loss final proof Spielman-Zimmer era must end

 In do-or-dire game against their primary rival, the Vikings chose to play a poor backup (Mannion) instead of the quarterback they chose in the third round of the last draft (Mond).

-Mond has been practicing in the Vikings' system since this spring, and the Vikings didn't think he was better equipped than Mannion, who had thrown three interceptions and no touchdowns in his NFL career, to face the Packers.
+Mond has been practicing in the Vikings' system since this spring, and the Vikings didn't think he was better than Mannion, who had thrown three interceptions and no touchdowns in his NFL career.

-That's an indictment of Spielman and perhaps Mond.
-And perhaps the Vikings' inexperienced offensive coaching staff.
+That's an indictment of Spielman, and Mond, and perhaps the Vikings' inexperienced offensive coaching staff.

-In the first half on Sunday, the Vikings were outgained 299-70, and the totals were that close only because the Packers seemed content to control the ball and kick field goals early on, knowing that a couple of field goals would probably provide all of the points they would need against Mannion.